-To be free and flourishing, a society needs (1) the rule of law and (2) freedom.
-A free and flourishing people must be obligated in law not to wrong each other and must also have liberty of choice and action to decide for themselves what is to be done.
-The purpose of government is to secure those two conditions.
-Right away we run into a problem.
+Government is fitting to human nature.
+But political government is subsidiary to the self-government that humans perform within natural communities and associations.
+God made us to govern ourselves and some part of the world for a common good.
+So we have natural government, especially within the family.
+We also create governments in order to flourish in political society.
+To be free and flourishing, a society needs (1) the rule of law and (2) ordered liberty.
+The reason to create and sustain government is to secure those two conditions.
 The dominant view today is that the rule of law and freedom are in opposition to each other in a zero-sum contest.
-The more law a society has, the less freedom, and vice versa.
 But the Christian conception of government does not require us to choose between the rule of law and freedom.
 It allows us to have both.
 It enables us first to govern ourselves and then to order the communities of which we are part.

 Genesis 1 & 2